dblock/code.dblock.org/_posts/2010/2010-11-30-waffle-configuring-tomcats-manager-application.markdown

 </security-role>
 {% endhighlight %}

 You can now navigate to https://localhost:8080/ and perform single sign-on.
-In the logs you’ll see something like this.
+In the logs you'll see something like this.

 ```
 Nov 30, 2010 10:17:02 AM waffle.apache.NegotiateAuthenticator authenticate